arkivverket/arkade5-dokumentasjon/Systemdokumentasjon.rst

    arkade.CreatePackage(testSession, PackageType.SubmissionInformationPackage);

 The **TestSession** class contains various information about the testing that has been done.
 The TestSuite property contains a list of all tests that has been run and their results.

-See the sample project (Sample.ConsoleApp) in the source code, for a complete example that runs testing on a Noark5 archive.

 ADDML
 =====